-B1's claim that “all things were together” before the original rotation occurred does not guarantee the truth of the Everything-in-Everything principle.
-If separation occurs within an original mixture of everything with everything, as a result of the motion imparted by nous, then it could be that, given enough time, ingredients would be segregated from one another (as in the state when the four roots are completely separated from one another at the triumph of strife in Empedocles).
+B1’s claim that “all things were together” before the original rotation occurred does not guarantee the truth of the Everything-in-Everything principle.
+If separation occurs within an original mixture of everything with everything, as a result of the motion imparted by nous, then it could be that, given enough time, ingredients would be segregated from one another (as they are in Empedocles during the triumph of Strife, when the four roots are completely separated).
 Anaxagoras needs to block this, so that he can maintain his commitment to the No Becoming principle.
 In some region that came by separation to contain, say, nothing but bone, there would come to be pure bone (as a new entity), in replacement for and destruction of the mixture that was previously there.
 He blocks this possibility by claiming that there is no smallest (and no largest).
 If there is no lower limit on the density of an ingredient, then no ingredient will be completely removed from any region of the mixture through the force of the rotary motion caused by nous.
-Here are Anaxagoras' claims:
+Here are Anaxagoras’ claims:

 Nor of the small is there a smallest, but always a smaller (for what-is cannot not be) — but also of the large there is always a larger.
 And [the large] is equal to the small in extent (plêthos), but in relation to itself each thing is both large and small.
 (B3)